lw-ci/action-conventional-pull-request/README.md

 - `pr_title` - The title of the pull request
 - `pr_number`: The pull request number
 - `valid` - boolean as string to determine if the title is valid or not
-- `skipped` - boolean as string to determine if validation was skipped or not
 - `outcomes` - structured `Array<Outcome>` as JSON string of the validation feedback

   ```ts